 Naloxone is an opioid reversal agent that is becoming more accessible in many states.
 Check your state’s laws regarding naloxone access, and consider carrying it if you spend time around drug users.

 Recognizing and responding to overdose in the right way can save someone’s life.

 If you or someone you know is abusing methadone, consider substance abuse treatment.
 Methadone and other opioids have a high risk of overdose and death when they are abused.
-Treatment for methadone addiction and recovery are available; call The Recovery Village Palm Beach today.
+Treatment for methadone addiction and recovery are available; call The Recovery Village Palm Beach at Baptist Health today.

 Medical Disclaimer: The Recovery Village Palm Beach at Baptist Health aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.